 There are studies, many of them poor, some may be worthwhile, that focus on various aspects of parenting.
 What I have learned after 20 plus years as a child and family counselor, and as the mother of two teen agers, is that parenting is more about what it’s not.
 Like romantic love or marriage, there are many ill conceived and misguided stereotypes and myths about parenting and it’s hard to cut that away and see what is what.
 Parenting isn’t happiness, it’s not pretty and sweet and light.
 It’s often messy, it can get pretty dark and truly painful physically and emotionally.
 That makes sense though, because when you open yourself up to someone completely, in a selfless giving way, you are vulnerable to feel all the bad as well as the good.
-Parenting is not biological, it’s not about sex or gender, families are so much more and they always have.
+Parenting is not biological, it’s not about sex or gender, families are so much more and they always have been.
 With grandparents raising grandkids, and single parents, and two parents of the same gender.
 Now there are more positive images of those families of all shapes and sizes out there for people to see.
-There are many things that parents do for children, there’s nothing in fact that a parent wouldn’t do for a child, that cliche I think is true (when the parent is a real parent).
+There are many things that parents do for children, there’s nothing in fact that a parent wouldn’t do for a child, that cliche I think is true.
 What the parent chooses not to do, that is what people don’t know about and that can be much harder.
 I’m not going to pick you up this time when you fall.
 When you step back as a parent to let them fail, or let them make a choice and take a hit, especially when you can see it coming, that is difficult.
 As parents what you don’t do, where you choose not to insert yourself, what parenting is not is just as hard and sometimes harder than what it is.